pini85/movie-finder/Features.md

 - Mobile
 - Fix all bugs

-  - search cannot click on movie in suggestions
+* search cannot click on movie in suggestions
-  - fix percentage circle on display movie
+* fix percentage circle on display movie
-  - pagination is acting up
+* pagination is acting up
+* do better filters.
+Exclude movies with no poster and rating of 0

-- Add animations with motion-framer
+* Add animations with motion-framer
-- Add tv shows
+* Add tv shows